KallistiOS/KallistiOS/doc/FAQ.md

 false.
 You may also not include the KOS code (or any other copyrighted code) in your program verbatim without credit and a copyright notice.
-Very small pieces are probably alright, but anything substantial must have something to the effect of "derived from blagh.c in KOS 1.1.x".
+Very small pieces are probably alright, but anything substantial must have something to the effect of "derived from blagh.c in KOS 2.1.x".
 It's really a very small price to pay for this nice code library you can pull from freely :)

+### What about kos-ports licenses?

+The kos-ports repository provides ports of libraries with a variety of licenses.
+For each, the applicable license is noted in its Makefile as the LICENSE define.
+This can also be verified with the original authors.
+Please review and be aware of these licenses if you wish to use kos-ports.

+### Attribution

+To reiterate: THE KOS LICENSE DOES NOT ALLOW USE WITHOUT ATTRIBUTION In order to help facilitate this, we provide [the license text](./license/LICENSE.KOS), [a listing of authors](../AUTHORS), and functions `kos_get_authors` and `kos_get_license` to easily access this text within your code.

 ## Operating System Basics